giansi/gravstrap-theme-skeleton/pages/02.home_single/_clients/clients.md

 [g-clients attributes="id:_clients,class:clients module"]

-## Show out the gravstrap-clients who trust your business
+## Show out the clients who trust your business
-Use the `Clients module` to show your customers, the gravstrap-clients who already trust your business
+Use the `Clients module` to show your customers, the clients who already trust your business

 ___